Jasper Skytram: All You NEED to Know Before Visiting

 You’ve probably noticed by now there are plenty of ways to get to a top of a mountain or viewpoint with hiking.
 In the Rockies, there are gondolas and trams, and then a chairlift option at Mount Norquay!

-The primary distinction between a gondola lift and an aerial tram is that a gondola features cabins that are suspended from a continuously circulating cable, while a tram shuttles back and forth on cables.
+The primary distinction between a gondola lift and an aerial tram is that a gondola features cabins suspended from a continuously circulating cable, whereas a tram shuttles back and forth on cables.

 Can You Hike to the Top of the Jasper Skytram?